Bustin' Out

 Bustin' Out is the second studio album by American country rock band Pure Prairie League.
-Originally released by RCA Records in late 1972, the album garnered renewed interest almost 3 years after its release.
+Originally released by RCA Records in late 1972, the album garnered renewed interest almost three years after its release.
 By then, band leader Craig Fuller was no longer in the band due to draft board issues.

 "Amie" was first released as a single in 1973 and failed to chart.
 In early 1975 it again began receiving airplay mostly on college radio stations and then on major U.S. radio stations.
 It hit #27 by May 1975.
 On the album, "Falling In and Out of Love" ends in a segue to "Amie", which then concludes with the main chorus of "Falling In and Out of Love."
 Because of this interrelationship, the pair of songs are sometimes played as a single track.

-The album features a guest appearance by Mick Ronson who provided string arrangements on the track "Boulder Skies" and "Call Me, Tell Me."
+The album features a guest appearance by Mick Ronson who provided string arrangements on the tracks "Boulder Skies" and "Call Me, Tell Me."